Yushi-Hu/PromptCap/README.md

 This repository contains the code and models for our paper [PromptCap: Prompt-Guided Task-Aware Image Captioning](https://arxiv.org/abs/2211.09699).
 Please refer to the [project page](https://yushi-hu.github.io/promptcap_demo/) for a quick overview.
 This paper is also accepted to ICCV 2023, with the title [PromptCap: Prompt-Guided Image Captioning for VQA with GPT-3](https://openaccess.thecvf.com/content/ICCV2023/html/Hu_PromptCap_Prompt-Guided_Image_Captioning_for_VQA_with_GPT-3_ICCV_2023_paper.html).

 # Replicating results
 Since Codex has been deprecated, it is hard to replicate the results for PromptCap.
-For ease of use, we release all our logs, with the prompts we give to GPT-3 (codex), and the GPT-3's answers for each question, in `Evaluation Logs`.
+For ease of use, we release all our logs, with the prompts we give to GPT-3 (codex), and the GPT-3's answers for each question in OK-VQA and A-OKVQA, in `Evaluation Logs`.

 # QuickStart